 Management of congenital melanocytic naevi must take into account the age of the subject, the lesion size, the location and depth, and the risk of developing malignant change within the lesion.

 The only definite indication for surgery in a giant congenital melanocytic naevus is when a melanoma develops within it.(2)

-If small congenital naevi are just growing at the same rate as the child, and are not changing in any other way, the usual practice is not to remove them until the child is old enough to co-operate with a local anaesthetic injection, usually around the age of 10 to 12 years.
+If a small congenital naevus is growing at the same rate as the child, and is not changing in any other way, the usual practice is not to remove it until the child is old enough to co-operate with a local anaesthetic injection, usually around the age of 10 to 12 years.
 Even then, removal is not essential.

 Reasons to consider surgical removal may include:

 - Worry about risk of melanoma